Any tips for staff looking to share your career success?

-He’s collaborated with national and international institutions.
-These include the University of Aberdeen, the University of Nottingham, Heriot-Watt University, Cranfield University, Northumbria University, the University of Surrey, Trinity College Dublin, the Science and Technology Facilities Council, Alfaisal University, the Birla Institute of Technology, the Indian Institute of Technology Delhi, the Technical University of Ostrava and Queen’s University of Belfast.
+I have an extensive research network with my collaborators from the UK, the Emirates and Saudi Arabia.
+My vast past collaborations include work with the University of Aberdeen, the University of Nottingham, Heriot-Watt University, Cranfield University, Northumbria University, the University of Surrey, Trinity College Dublin, the Science and Technology Facilities Council, Alfaisal University, the Birla Institute of Technology, the Indian Institute of Technology Delhi, the London South Bank University, the Technical University of Ostrava and Queen’s University of Belfast.

-He’s also collaborated with Scottish innovation centres, e.g. OGIC, CENSIS, Interface.
+I’ve also collaborated with Scottish innovation centres such as OGIC, CENSIS and Interface.